 Now, let’s reverse the equation.
 To me, the most revealing aspect of that picture above is not what it says about atheists (nothing) or people who don’t like guns (again, nothing) or even what it says about what Christians/gun owners think about atheists/gun non-owners (nothing new).
 No, what it really reveals is the bizarre mindset of Christians who, despite professing belief in a loving, all-powerful, prayer-answering, omniscient God, still put their faith in a gun.

 A gun, which is a weapon for the purpose of killing (Exodus 20:13); a gun, which is used to protect your material possessions (Matthew 6:19-21); a gun, which is meant to keep someone else from taking from you and punish them if they do (Matthew 5:39-41); a gun, which is your protection against enemies (Psalm 20:6-8).

 A gun, which is about as appropriate in the hands of a Christian as a meat tenderizer is in the hands of a vegan.

 (I want to be clear that I’m not saying American citizens shouldn’t have the right to own guns.
 While I am in support of intelligent gun control, I have never advocated for stripping Americans of their guns.
 Unfortunately, as soon as your lips start to form the words “gun control” you immediately get shouted down for trying to “trample on the 2nd Amendment” and no conversation can even be had.
 So fine, I don’t care.
-Keep killing yourselves, America.
-I honestly have no interest in the fight.)
+Keep killing yourselves, America.)

 I see nothing inherently wrong with the American life, other than that it flies in the face of basically every single one of Jesus’ teachings.
 Reconciling the two diametrically opposed worldviews of American Capitalism and Biblical Christianity is a feat of such gymnastic contortion, even a yoga master would pull a muscle.